 Brazil

 The most common crossing is from Puerto Iguazú to Foz do Iguaçu.
-Check both cities for more information on the peculiarities of this border crossing, especially if you’re crossing the border into
+Check both cities for more information on the peculiarities of this border crossing, especially if you’re crossing the border into Brazil only to see the other side of IguazúFalls.
+There are also border crossings from Paso de los Libres (Argentina) to Uruguaiana (Brazil) to São Borja (Brazil).

 Chile